julbod/QAQC_wx_data/README.md

+## Read me please
-This folder contains codes designed to qaqc weather station data for the VIU hydromet network (http://graph.viu-hydromet-wx.ca/)
+This folder contains codes designed to qaqc weather station data for the VIU hydromet network (https://qaqc-miniapp.shinyapps.io/qaqc_miniapp/).
+All data on the current webpage contains a series of flags, which are described below.

 ## QAQC flags by variable:
 The order of the flags reflects the order of each qaqc step in the code - this is why flag numbers are not increasing chronologically.
-However, an attempt was made to standardise the flag number for each step so that it can be recognised across variables (e.g. outlier removal #1 is always Flag # 1).
+However, an attempt was made to standardise the flag number for each step so that it can be recognised across variables (e.g. outlier removal #1 is always Flag #1).

 | Snow Depth Flags: |
 | ------------- |